Where do you get your protein?

 According to the Physicians Committee for Responsible Medicine, “An average woman needs about 46 grams of protein per day; the average man about 56.”
 However, I’ve heard conventional dieticians state that up to 90 grams are required each day.
 A simple Google search will show that the Academy of Nutrition and Dietetics recommends using a calculation method of 0.8 grams of proteins per kilogram of body weight.
 Let’s see what this medical advice looks like with a cooked and raw vegan food plan.
 Cronometer.com was used to total up protein intake.

-• Breakfast: 1 pineapple, 1 cup dry oats cooked, 1 cup blueberries
+- Breakfast: 1 pineapple, 1 cup dry oats cooked, 1 cup blueberries

-• Lunch: 2 cups chopped kale, 2 cups shredded lettuce, 1 cup cherry tomatoes, 1 cucumber chopped, lemon juice
+- Lunch: 2 cups chopped kale, 2 cups shredded lettuce, 1 cup cherry tomatoes, 1 cucumber chopped, lemon juice

-• Dinner: 1 cup boiled lentils, 1/2 cup brown rice cooked, 1 cup of boiled brussel sprouts, 2 cups of boiled asparagus, ½ cup of walnuts
+- Dinner: 1 cup boiled lentils, 1/2 cup brown rice cooked, 1 cup of boiled brussel sprouts, 2 cups of boiled asparagus, ½ cup of walnuts

-• Breakfast: 1 cantaloupe, 5 large oranges
+- Breakfast: 1 cantaloupe, 5 large oranges

-• Lunch: 1 cup blackberries, 3 small apples, 4 medium bananas
+- Lunch: 1 cup blackberries, 3 small apples, 4 medium bananas

-• Dinner: 4 medium bananas, 1 head of lettuce, 1/2 cup tomatoes, 1/2 cup carrots, 1/2 cup almonds
+- Dinner: 4 medium bananas, 1 head of lettuce, 1/2 cup tomatoes, 1/2 cup carrots, 1/2 cup almonds

 Raw versus Cooked Protein

 When we cook protein, we denature it meaning we permanently change its molecular makeup.
-By cooking proteins we also kill living enzymes and phytonutrients that are purposely there to assist our bodies in digesting, absorbing, and utilizing them.
-Without living enzymes and phytonutrients, our bodies have to work harder in order to break down proteins.
-By cooking, we’ve processed the food and have changed the perfect chemistry in it, thus lessening the synergistic potential of the food.
+By cooking proteins we also kill living enzymes and phytonutrients purposely placed by nature to assist our bodies in digesting, absorbing, and utilizing them.
+Without living enzymes and phytonutrients, our bodies must work harder to break down proteins.
+By cooking, we’ve processed the food and changed the perfect chemistry in it, thus lessening the synergistic potential of the food.
 Protein breakdown creates simpler amino acids.
 Amino acids in an acidic environment bind with minerals and fat creating a loss of available amino acids for the body to use.
 But, in an alkaline environment, amino acids are better available for tissue growth and repair.
-Amino acids in an acidic environment will also re-bond, and the new crosslinked proteins are harder on digestion.
-Think of egg yolk, a high protein food, and how cooking coagulates the fatty acids, proteins, vitamins, and minerals to make it solid.
+Amino acids in an acidic environment will also re-bond, and the new crosslinked proteins are harder to digest.
+Think of egg yolk, a high-protein food, and how cooking coagulates the fatty acids, proteins, vitamins, and minerals to make it solid.
 Now think of raw egg yolk, which still contains much of its water in combination with fat, proteins, etc. Eating the egg yolk raw would be a better way to consume it (although not designed for humans) due to the higher water content and chemistry that is untouched by heat.
 Animal flesh is energetically dead to begin with, so there is no true energy to be given to the body and no living enzymes to improve its digestion and absorption.
 Raw animal flesh would be easier and more hydrating on the body, as no cooking has been done to process, dehydrate, coagulate and further acidify it.
 Pasteurized cows milk is cooked milk, which destroys vitamins, saturates the fats, and binds proteins to minerals, according to Robert Morse ND.
 Cows don’t boil their milk before feeding their young.
 Human mothers don’t cook their milk before breastfeeding.
 While not optimal for the human body, if one is to drink another animal’s milk it should surely be raw to lessen the harmful impact on the body from the protein and ensure maximum benefit from the “good” factors like vitamins and minerals.
 As you can see, the benefits of keeping your protein raw are vast both with animal and plant protein.
-One can see much improvement in health when changing their animal protein from cooked to raw, and one can obtain incredible health by changing their plant proteins to raw.
+One can see much health improvement when changing their animal protein from cooked to raw, and one can obtain incredible health by changing their plant proteins to raw.

 Animal versus Plant Protein